jumpnow/jumpnowtek-site/_posts/2017-03-07-Working-with-the-BeagleBone-PRUs.md

 And the D1-D4 LEDs on the PRU Cape board exhibit a little cylon scrolling behavior.

-Buildroot provides a package for the Texas Instruments CGT PRU compiler.
+Buildroot also provides a package for the Texas Instruments CGT PRU compiler.

     config BR2_PACKAGE_HOST_TI_CGT_PRU
             bool "host ti-cgt-pru"